matheus-ndc/getcolor-jquery-plugin/README.md

-# getcolor-jquery-plugin
+# .getColor() jQuery Plugin

-Coloring plugin for icons and others image files also svg.
+> Coloring plugin for icons and others image files also svg.